LEVEL: 3 A LEVEL

 Where can this course can take me?

 Many Classical Civilisation students progress onto careers in; Academia, History and Translation.
-This course also gives you the analytical and research skills for fields such as; Research, Teaching, Publishing, Politics and Writing (like Harry Potter author, J.K.
-Rowling).
+This course also gives you the analytical and research skills for fields such as; Research, Teaching, Publishing, Politics and Writing.

 Lessons vary from rousing debates to more mellow research, with injected excitement along the way.
 With trips to both near and afar – London and Athens – I’ve greatly enjoyed studying a piece of art and then be able to see the attributes I have studied.